Shaviyani Atoll: Geography

 This administrative atoll is 37 miles long, it is the third atoll from the northern edge of the country, and It comprises 51 islands of which 16 are inhabited.
 The islands in this atoll are small with half of the islands having less than 20 hectares (49.4 acres) of land area.
 There are 9 islands that are smaller than one hectare (2.49 acres).
 These islands comprise 18% of the islands.
 The smallness of the atoll indicates to the islands' vulnerability to environmental impacts.

 Population

 The population of the atoll is 12,091 as of the 2014 census.

 Economy

 Fishing and agriculture form the mainstay of the atoll's economy.
 Fishing is engaged in throughout the year, with pole, line and reef fishing practised in various islands in the atoll.
 The atoll is also known for craftsmanship, such as mat and rope weaving.

 Several inhabitants work in the tourism industry and other commercial trades in the Maldivian capital, Malé.
+The biggest employer in Shaviyani Atoll's tourism sector is Sirru Fen Fushi.